Table of Contents

 How People Describe This Pain Pattern

-People complain of a toothache and infection in their lower molars teeth that seem to extend down into the roots.
+People complain of toothache and pain in their lower molars teeth that seem to extend down into the roots.
 There is usually one tooth where the pain is more focused.
 They typically come to see me after trying to get relief from their dentist without success.
 Mostly, these are regular clients of mine who understand how bodywork impacts the health of their teeth.
 Fortunately, this problem is relatively straightforward and consistently gets rid of that irritation in a back tooth.

 How You Activate and Intensify This Pain Pattern